 - Gossip: Groups will often try and spread rumors about the target to get other people to participate in the abuse without intentionally participating.
 This will often result in further exclusion in the workplace and could even lead to the target being shunned outside of the office and with other potential employers.

 - Gaslighting: Gaslighting is a technique that uses emotional and mental manipulation to cause the target to question their own reality.
-This is a form of emotional abuse because it creates a narrative for a person that affects their psyche through control and manipulation.
+This is a form of psychological abuse because it creates a narrative for a person that affects their psyche through control and manipulation.

 - Silent Treatment: This is another tactic that contributes to exclusion.
 This can be a group idea or maybe an individual that refuses to talk to or acknowledge the other person.
 This can be in reaction to something that the target did, or it may just be for no reason at all.